 - Sheetkari Pranayama

 - Nadi Shodhana Pranayama

 While doing Bhastrika pranayama, our breathing in and breathing out are forced.
 It is to intake the oxygen completely.

 It has many health benefits like calming the mind, improves our immune system, helpful for people with Asthma and thyroid, and it also purifies the blood.

 Take a deep breath in and exhale forcefully as much as you can, pull your navel in back towards the spine.
 Do as much as you comfortably can.

-Kapalbhati pranayama is very great pranayama.
+Kapalbhati pranayama is a great pranayama.
 While practicing it, assume that all your problems are getting out of your body.
 It is also of three types: Vatakrama, Vyutkrama, and Sheetkrama.

-It is known to have many health benefits as it gives you glowing skin, cures general intestinal problems, helps with respiratory problems, and reduces stress on the eyes; decrease dark circles.
+It is known to have many health benefits as it gives you glowing skin, cures general intestinal problems, helps with respiratory problems, and reduces stress on the eyes; decreases dark circles.